 Gary found MachMotion online (Grinder Retrofit) and was confident he could indeed retrofit a manual machine with a MachMotion control for far less than the purchase of a brand new CNC grinder.
 Gary identified a mid-50’s Brown & Sharpe Model No. 2 that they were able to purchase for a scrap price.
 He installed and mounted the ball screws, eliminating the need for hydraulics by using servo motors, and installed a MachMotion CNC grinder control.
 All of these modifications took about three months (a standard control retrofit can be completed in less than two weeks).

 Lester’s Machine Company has a Kellenberger that runs day in and day out.
 Gary stated that, “It had gotten to the point we needed an additional CNC grinder because we had more work than we could produce off the one machine.”

 LMC was concerned about buying a brand new CNC grinder machine, since it would take years to pay off and was a financial risk.

 What were you looking for?
 “We needed a more affordable universal grinder for production work that had the accuracy and reliability of a CNC.”

 Why convert your CNC machine?
-"The mere fact that CNC grinders are so much easier to do forms and angles as opposed to manually dressing forms and wheels on a conventional grinder.
+“The mere fact that CNC grinders are so much easier to do forms and angles as opposed to manually dressing forms and wheels on a conventional grinder.
 On a CNC you program it to do what you need it to with ease.
-It’s a more accurate method and time saver excpecialy with today's tooling."
+It’s a more accurate method and time saver especially with today’s tooling.”

 What’s different from today’s grinding and 20 years ago?
 “Today’s products have become so much more intricate and demand complex form work that goes into the components they are putting into dies nowadays.”